SOCIAL ANIMATION UNIT

 Assisting the students of the Asian Institute of Theology programme who spend two months in Katunayaka with Shramabimani on an exposure programme.

-Every first day of the month from 4.30 to 5.30 pm, Fr.
-Sarath joins the protest organized by the Solidarity Committee of the FTZ of which Shramabimani is an active member, to demand justice to the workers injured as result of the Police shooting of the workers in 2012
+Joins the protest organized by the Solidarity Committee of the FTZ of which Shramabimani is an active member, to demand justice to the workers injured as result of the Police shooting of the workers in 2012

 Joining Shramabimani in the planning and implementation of the protest against the Colombo Port City, a development project that is going to be an environmental disaster and planned in a very undemocratic manner without any reference to the citizens of the land.